BeeChains/servethelight/index.md

 ## SERVE THE LIGHT!!!

+(47) Jesus said, "It is impossible for a man to mount two horses or to stretch two bows.
+And it is impossible for a servant to serve two masters; [Gospel Of Thomas](http://www.gnosis.org/naghamm/gthlamb.html)

 The SOURCE-WITHIN You... keep your INNER PEACE, but DEFEND THE SACRED!

 - [Inner I Net Company/](https://innerinetcompany.carrd.co/)